High vs Low FODMAP Foods: The Complete Reference Guide

 Is the low-FODMAP diet gluten-free?

 Not exactly.
-Wheat is high FODMAP due to fructans — not gluten.
+Wheat is high FODMAP because of fructans — not gluten.
 Gluten itself isn't a FODMAP.
-This means you can sometimes eat spelt sourdough (long fermentation reduces fructans) on a low-FODMAP diet, even though it contains gluten.
-If you have coeliac disease, you still need to avoid gluten regardless of FODMAP content — these are two different issues.
+So you can sometimes eat spelt sourdough (long fermentation reduces fructans) on a low-FODMAP diet, even though it contains gluten.
+If you have coeliac disease, you still need to avoid gluten regardless of FODMAP content — these are two separate issues.

 Why is garlic-infused oil safe but fresh garlic isn't?

 FODMAPs are water-soluble, not fat-soluble.
-The fructans in garlic dissolve in water (and in your gut), but they won't transfer into oil.
-When you infuse oil with garlic, the flavour compounds (which are fat-soluble) do move into the oil, but the fructans stay behind in the garlic.
-This is why garlic-infused olive oil is safe — all the flavour, none of the FODMAPs.
+The fructans in garlic dissolve in water (and in your gut), but they don't transfer into oil.
+When you infuse oil with garlic, the flavour compounds move into the oil — but the fructans stay in the garlic.
+That's why garlic-infused olive oil is safe: all the flavour, none of the FODMAPs.

 Can I eat sourdough bread on a low-FODMAP diet?

-Traditional long-fermented sourdough (particularly spelt sourdough) may be tolerated by many people with fructan sensitivity.
-The extended fermentation breaks down a significant portion of the fructans.
-However, commercially produced "sourdough" bread made quickly with added vinegar is not the same — check that the bread is genuinely long-fermented.
-When in doubt, gluten-free bread is a clearer choice during the elimination phase.
+Traditional long-fermented sourdough (particularly spelt sourdough) may be fine for many people with fructan sensitivity.
+The extended fermentation breaks down a big portion of the fructans.
+But commercially produced "sourdough" made quickly with added vinegar isn't the same thing — check that it's genuinely long-fermented.
+When in doubt during elimination, gluten-free bread is the cleaner choice.

 Do I have to follow it forever?

 No. The elimination phase is meant to be temporary — usually 2–6 weeks.
-The goal is to identify your triggers, not to restrict forever.
-After reintroduction, most people can eat a fairly normal diet with only specific modifications for their personal trigger foods.
-Long-term full restriction is unnecessary for most people and can reduce dietary diversity and gut microbiome health.
+The goal is to find your triggers, not restrict forever.
+After reintroduction, most people can eat a fairly normal diet with only specific adjustments for their personal trigger foods.
+Long-term full restriction is unnecessary for most people and can actually harm dietary diversity and gut microbiome health.

 Is the low-FODMAP diet suitable for children?

 Children can follow a modified low-FODMAP approach under the supervision of a paediatric dietitian.
-However, unnecessary restriction in children can affect growth and relationship with food.
-The diet should only be trialled in children when IBS or functional gut symptoms are confirmed by a doctor, and always with dietetic support.
+That said, unnecessary restriction in children can affect growth and their relationship with food.
+It should only be trialled when IBS or functional gut symptoms are confirmed by a doctor — and always with dietetic support alongside.

 Why do some people still get symptoms on a low-FODMAP diet?

-FODMAP stacking is the most common reason — individually safe foods adding up to a high-FODMAP meal load.
-Other factors include non-FODMAP gut triggers (caffeine, alcohol, high-fat meals, stress), eating too quickly, or undiagnosed conditions.
-If symptoms persist after 4+ weeks of careful elimination, speak with a gastroenterologist.
+FODMAP stacking is the most common culprit — individually safe foods adding up to a high-FODMAP meal load.
+Other factors include non-FODMAP gut triggers like caffeine, alcohol, high-fat meals, and stress.
+Eating too quickly can also play a role.
+If symptoms persist after 4+ weeks of careful elimination, it's worth talking to a gastroenterologist.

 Add your foods and see your total FODMAP load in real time — with stacking warnings.